hutonahill/proximity-text-chat/README.md

 # Proximity Text Chat

 ## Goal
-Minecraft's chat system has always seemed a little OP.
+Minecraft's chat system has always seemed a little overpowered.
 You can send messages all over the world instantly with no cost from day one.

 The goal of this mod is to give developers the tools to change this.